chenyil6/BookRecord/README.md

+> **PS:** This project is an assignment for Monash University's FIT5046 course.
+If you are currently enrolled in this course, please do not copy or use this project.
+The plagiarism detection system checks not only against your classmates' work but also against previous submissions and GitHub projects.
+Avoid the risk of serious academic misconduct and plagiarism.

 # BookRecord

 BookRecord is a dedicated reading tracker for those who cherish paper-based books.
 It bridges the gap for lovers of physical books by offering tools for manually tracking reading progress, logging notes, and analyzing reading habits over time.